rscheiwe/api-development/README.md

 <a name="api-overview"></a>
 ## API Overview

+`/genesis-properties/user-property-details-external` abstracts the logic that calls the third-party API (HomeBird) for house details, namely the sewer system detail.

-Sewer system-detection flow for a single user via `/genesis-properties/user-property-details-external`
+> Sewer system-detection flow for a single user via `/genesis-properties/user-property-details-external`

 ```mermaid
 sequenceDiagram